easybuilders/easybuild-docs/docs/extended-dry-run.md

-The output is deliberately formatted such that is can be easily copy-pasted, which can be useful to mimic the environment in which EasyBuild will perform the build and install procedure.
+The output is deliberately formatted such that is can be easily copy-pasted, which can be useful to mimic the environment in which SimpleBuild will perform the build and install procedure.

 ### Shell commands are not executed {: #extended_dry_run_overview_run_cmd }

-Any shell commands that are executed via the `run_cmd` and `run_cmd_qa` functions that are provided by the EasyBuild framework via the `easybuild.tools.run` are *not* executed, only reported (see also [Executing commands][extended_dry_run_guidelines_easyblocks_framework_functions_run_cmd]).
+Any shell commands that are executed via the `run_cmd` and `run_cmd_qa` functions that are provided by the SimpleBuild framework via the `simplebuild.tools.run` are *not* executed, only reported (see also [Executing commands][extended_dry_run_guidelines_simpleblocks_framework_functions_run_cmd]).

-This typically includes the commands that are defined in the easyblock to be run as a part of the configure/build/install steps.
+This typically includes the commands that are defined in the simpleblock to be run as a part of the configure/build/install steps.

 For example: